felipe0703/INFO175-TheRealVerde/data/Especificacion.md

 // Consulta entrega intentos_correctos en los topicos de las actividades "Quizpet" y "Parsons"

-select  count(result) as intentos_correctos, applabel,topicname
+select  count(result) as intentos_correctos, applabel as actividades,topicname as topicos
 from activity_traces at
 where (at.appid>0 and at.result=1 )
 group by topicname,applabel